-If your dog or cat is itchy and we have ruled out parasitic and infectious causes (see our Itchy Pet handout), he or she may have a food allergy.
+If your dog or cat is itchy and we have ruled out parasitic and infectious causes (see our Itchy Pet handout which discusses parasites and infection in more detail), he or she may have a food allergy.

 A food allergy occurs when the immune system starts reacting to a specific component in your pet’s diet.
 This reaction can occur within weeks of being fed the “allergic” food or may take years to develop.
 Therefore, a food allergy can start as a puppy/kitten, an adult, or as a senior pet.
 Food allergies can cause itching anywhere on the body and many pets with food allergies have chronic ear infections.
 Some food allergic pets also have histories of recurrent vomiting or diarrhea.

 What food is causing the allergy?
 Since proteins are a much larger molecule than carbohydrates and are therefore easier for the immune system to “see” and react to, most pets are allergic to the protein in their diet.
 Allergies to carbohydrates are less common, therefore feeding a “grain-free” diet does not typically help a food allergic dog.
 The immune system can only develop an allergy to a food it’s been exposed to, therefore, it’s important to determine what foods the pet has eaten.
 Chicken is the most common food to cause an allergy because there are so many pet foods and treats containing chicken.
 We must emphasize that chicken is not more allergenic than other foods, it just is the most prevalent protein in our pet foods.
 An animal can develop an allergy to any food that it’s eaten, and if your pet has been eating fish, lamb, venison, etc., then your pet may have an allergy to those foods.